radius-project/bicep-types-aws/artifacts/bicep/aws/aws.s3/default/types.md

 ## ServerSideEncryptionByDefault
 ### Properties
-* **KMSMasterKeyID**: string: AWS Key Management Service (KMS) customer AWS KMS key ID to use for the default encryption.
-This parameter is allowed if and only if ``SSEAlgorithm`` is set to ``aws:kms`` or ``aws:kms:dsse``.
+* **KMSMasterKeyID**: string: AWS Key Management Service (KMS) customer managed key ID to use for the default encryption.
+   +   *General purpose buckets* - This parameter is allowed if and only if ``SSEAlgorithm`` is set to ``aws:kms`` or ``aws:kms:dsse``.
+  +   *Directory buckets* - This parameter is allowed if and only if ``SSEAlgorithm`` is set to ``aws:kms``.

   You can specify the key ID, key alias, or the Amazon Resource Name (ARN) of the KMS key.
   +  Key ID: ``1234abcd-12ab-34cd-56ef-1234567890ab``
   +  Key ARN: ``arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab``
   +  Key Alias: ``alias/alias-name``

- If you use a key ID, you can run into a LogDestination undeliverable error when creating a VPC flow log.
- If you are using encryption with cross-account or AWS service operations you must use a fully qualified KMS key ARN.
+ If you are using encryption with cross-account or AWS service operations, you must use a fully qualified KMS key ARN.
 For more information, see [Using encryption for cross-account operations](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html#bucket-encryption-update-bucket-policy).
+   +   *General purpose buckets* - If you're specifying a customer managed KMS key, we recommend using a fully qualified KMS key ARN.
+If you use a KMS key alias instead, then KMS resolves the key within the requester?s account.
+This behavior can result in data that's encrypted with a KMS key that belongs to the requester, and not the bucket owner.
+Also, if you use a key ID, you can run into a LogDestination undeliverable error when creating a VPC flow log.
+  +   *Directory buckets* - When you specify an [customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) for encryption in your directory bucket, only use the key ID or key ARN.
+The key alias format of the KMS key isn't supported.

    Amazon S3 only supports symmetric encryption KMS keys.
 For more information, see [Asymmetric keys in KMS](https://docs.aws.amazon.com//kms/latest/developerguide/symmetric-asymmetric.html) in the *Key Management Service Developer Guide*.
 * **SSEAlgorithm**: string (Required): Server-side encryption algorithm to use for the default encryption.
+  For directory buckets, there are only two supported values for server-side encryption: ``AES256`` and ``aws:kms``.

 ## ServerSideEncryptionRule
 ### Properties